sorry-app/grunt-sorry-theme-deploy/README.md

 Type: `String`
 Default Value: `/dist/theme.zip`

-This is the location in which we'll store the bundled version of your theme before uploading it.
+This is the location (relative to the Gruntfile) in which we'll store the bundled version of your theme before uploading it.

 ### Options (For The Sorry Development Team)

-#### options.host or `--sory-host`
+#### options.host or `--sorry-host`
 Type: `String`
 Default Value: `https://api.sorryapp.com`

-This is only applicable to Sorry development staff who wish to point the script at development and staging servers instead of the production endpoint.
+This is only applicable to Sorry development staff who wish to point the script at development and staging endpoints.

 ### Usage Example

-#### Configuring The Task
+#### Configure The Task

 We need somewhere to keep your Sorry login credentials.
 In the root of your project create a file called `sorry.json` which contains your username and password. **You should never check your Sorry credentials in to version control!
 Load them from an external file like this, which is outside of the repo or excluded by .gitignore.**